How to maintain shrub

 Landscaping

 The answer to 'how to maintain shrub' is to regularly prune, water, and fertilize your shrubs to keep them healthy and looking their best.
-Pruning should be done annually in late winter or early spring to remove dead, damaged, or overgrown branches.
-Water shrubs deeply once a week during dry periods, and apply a balanced fertilizer in early spring to provide essential nutrients.
-Mulch around the base of the shrub to retain moisture and suppress weeds.
+Proper shrub maintenance involves trimming away dead or damaged branches, watering deeply during dry spells, and applying a balanced fertilizer a few times per year.

 Step-by-Step Guide